AdobeDocs/marketo.de-DE/help/marketo/product-docs/administration/users-and-roles/managing-marketo-users.md

    ![](assets/image2014-9-9-11-3a41-3a19.png)

-1. Klicken Sie auf **Schließen**, um die Eingabeaufforderung zu schließen.
+1. Klicken **Schließen** , um die Eingabeaufforderung zu schließen.

    ![](assets/image2014-9-9-11-3a41-3a50.png)